DanielSmith/alap/README.md

 This fits the spirit :)  Alap is a means of dynamically creating a menu (especially if we think of run-time bits of JSON), which introduce other web pages.

 ****
 ## Next Steps

-* better looking example using Tailwind CSS
+* better looking example using Tailwind CSS (in progress)
 * example with Vue 3
 * example with React
 * images in menu
-* Macros
-* fix #ID in expresssion bug